 As cities grow over time, habitat islands are created, isolating small populations of animals from one another.
-While other researchers have studied how deforestation creates these isolated islands, few studies have directly examined how urban growth impacts habitat connectivity in ecosystems in urban parks.
+While other researchers have studied how deforestation creates these isolated islands, few studies have directly examined how urban growth impacts habitat connectivity in urban park ecosystems.
 We will be using arthropods as indicators of ecosystem health as they consume producers and represent several trophic levels, making them a good indicator of trophic diversity.
 Our class is approaching this project by collecting arthropod samples at two parks within the Portland metro area: Tualatin Hills Nature Park (0.89 square kilometers) and Forest Park (20.93 square kilometers).
-At the parks, we will collect leaf litter arthropods using sifters, identify arthropods through dichotomous keys, and analyze the biodiversity indices to determine whether park size influences biodiversity.
-Our research program will accumulate this arthropod diversity data at the same time each year, leading to a data set that may help inform scientists about whether any seasonal shifts are occurring locally due climate change.
+At the parks, we will collect leaf litter arthropods using sifters, identify arthropods through dichotomous keys and analyze the biodiversity indices to determine whether park size influences biodiversity.
+Our research program will accumulate this arthropod diversity data at the same time each year, leading to a data set that may help inform scientists about whether any seasonal shifts are occurring locally due to climate change.

 12th Grade Student, HeLa High School, Vancouver, Washington

 Washington State University-Vancouver, Vancouver, Washington